zf-fr/zfr-oauth2-server-module/README.md

 ```

 You can also pass a service key, that will be pulled from the service manager, if you need to inject dependencies.

+### Delete expired tokens

+ZfrOAuth2Module offers a console route you can use to delete expired access tokens.
+You can use this as a CRON
+task to clean your database.
+In the `public` folder, use the following command: `php index.php oauth2 delete expired tokens`.